Tag Archives: Writing

 5. Take Notes.
 You are a writer…. write everything down, whether on your phone, iPad, or whatever works best for you.
 I personally am one of those old-fashioned writers who use those two ancient tools beginning with p.
 Whatever you use, take notes on what you hear.
 You will quickly forget all that information once you return home.

-I just registered for Maranatha.
-It’s not too late… perhaps I’ll see you there!
-And you never know, that one book offer might just turn into five, because after all, God is able to do immeasurably more than all we ask or imagine.
+If you DO get a book deal, you never know, that one book offer might just turn into five, because after all, God is able to do immeasurably more than all we ask or imagine.
 Ephesians 3:20

 glenys-with-5-books